 Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-Capacity building is an important component in all aspects of human life; therefore it is important to ensure that human and institutional capacity building activities remain a priority objective for all beneficiaries of the ICT sector ( regardless of gender, age ,abilities and financial situation) and especially in developing countries in order to ensure continuing professional development and building the Information Society.
-Capacity building at national level in leadership skills for coherent policy making for social and economic development should include knowledge of the key drivers such as science, technology and innovation, education and ICT.
+Human and institutional capacity building activities remain a priority objective for all beneficiaries of the ICT sector, without discrimination, and especially in LDCs, in order to ensure continuing professional development and the building of the Information Society.
+Capacity building at national level in leadership skills for coherent policy making for social and economic development should include knowledge of the key drivers such as science, technology and innovation, education and ICTs.

 e) Partnership and collaboration

-ICTs are cross cutting in all sectors, and their impact is also cross cutting in all walks of life; consequently human and institutional capacity building requires partnership and collaboration for achieving a desirable result.
+ICTs are cross cutting in all sectors, and their impact is also cross cutting in all aspects of daily life; consequently human and institutional capacity building requires partnership and collaboration for achieving desirable results.
+This collaboration should be done on national,both regional and international levels within all sectors in order to maintain and ensure the access to ICT and ICT enhanced education for , skills development and lifelong learning beyond the classroom.

 Czech Republic, Government: ICTs are cross cutting in all sectors, and their impact is also cross cutting in all aspects of daily life; consequently human and institutional capacity building requires partnership and collaboration for achieving desirable results.
 This collaboration should be done on national, regional and international levels within all sectors in order to maintain and ensure the access to ICT and ICT enhanced education for skills development and lifelong learning beyond the classroom.